armbian/build/CONTRIBUTING.md

 ## Working On Issues

-Once you have decided to contribute to Armbian by working on an issue, check our backlog of open (or our [JIRA](https://armbian.atlassian.net)) looking for any that do not have an "In Progress" label attached to it.
+Once you have decided to contribute to Armbian by working on an issue, check our backlog of open (or [JIRA](https://armbian.atlassian.net/jira/dashboards/10000) issues open by the team) looking for any that do not have an "In Progress" label attached to it.
 Often issues will be assigned to someone, to be worked on at a later time.
 If you have the time to work on the issue now add yourself as an assignee, and set the "In Progress" label if you’re a member of the “Containers” GitHub organization.
 If you can not set the label, just add a quick comment in the issue asking that the “In Progress” label be set and a member will do so for you.

 ## Contributing